nixknameee/nixknameee/README.md

 I'm studying Software Engeeniring at the Campus of 42 Ecole in Vienna.

-- 🔭 I’m currently working on the on my own bash and planing my StartUp Idea.
+- 🔭 I’m currently working on the on my Cube3D Game and my StarUp Idea.
 - 🌱 I’m currently learning C and python.
 - 💬 Ask me about anything.

-<iframe src="https://open.spotify.com/embed/playlist/4xz5mhUSGWcERVXI7N0g9Z?utm_source=generator&theme=0" width="100%" height="352" frameborder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 ## 🌐 Socials: